 Well now you are spending even more money paying for tickets, which means it will take even longer to get the money together.
 And that’s assuming you only have to buy tickets for yourself!

 If you had enough money in savings to cover the initial repairs, you wouldn’t have needed to spend even more money on public transport.
 This is one of many possible consequences that can occur when you struggle to save money!

 And one I hope to help you avoid.

-in How To Save Money When You Have None: the first step
+i can’t save money to save my life: How To Save Money When You Have None

 I know, that probably sounds really counterproductive, right?
 How are you supposed to save money you don’t have?